SamsyTheUnicorn/samsytheunicorn.github.io/licentia-poses.md

 6. You will now have to run Nemesis Unlimited Behavior Engine in MO2, if you receive a message saying *"Changes in file detected.
 Engine update is required to be performed"* when trying to launch the engine, press Update Engine and then re-open the application once it's completed the update. <br> Similarly to Poser Hotkeys Data Generator, this application has issues with real-time protection software.
 However, if you have followed these steps, you should now be able to run Nemesis, and update your animations without issue.

 ### SAVE FILES BEWARE
-This guide should be considered experimental as we investigate claims that Poser Hotkeys can be detrimental to save health.
+This guide should be considered experimental as we investigate claims that Poser Hotkeys can be detrimental to save health. <br> It's recommended only to use 20,000 animations max, but it's safer to leave some headroom.
+I am currently testing what happens in Licentia with a 20,000+ animation list using the aforementioned recommended Poser Packs.

 ### THANK YOU
 To SlightlyCubed#8313 and iAmMe#3782 for helping me discover Poser Hotkeys Plus and learn more about adding new poser packs to Skyrim SE.